 JoAnn is an active member with the Minnesota Council on Foundations and Minnesota Council of Nonprofits.
 She served on the board of the Minnesota Council on Foundations from 2013 – 2018, where she was Board Secretary and chair of the Membership Committee.
-She volunteers for a variety of nonprofit organizations, including serving on the board of directors for the Wayzata Lake Effect Conservancy.
-JoAnn is also a past board member for Bolder Options and continues serving on their Advisory Board.
+She is currently a member of the MCF Governance Committee.

 After earning her undergraduate degree in Nursing from the University of Tulsa, JoAnn went on to obtain her master's degree in Business Administration from the Keller Graduate School of Management.
 Before joining the Medica Foundation, Ms. Birkholz held several positions in the health care industry, including managed care, home care consulting and direct hospital nursing.
-Her background as a registered nurse has been invaluable in connecting with the work of grant partners, and relating to the joys and challenges of providing quality care.
+Her background as a registered nurse has been invaluable in connecting with the work of the Medica Foundation to improve the health of our communities.

-Heather Craig joined Medica in 1998 and has been the Medica Foundation coordinator since March 2006.
-Heather is responsible for the grants management and reporting processes at the Medica Foundation.
+Heather Craig joined Medica in 1998 and has been with the Medica Foundation since 2006.
+As the Sr. Grants Specialist Heather is responsible for the grants management and reporting processes at the Medica Foundation.
 In her role, she also supports the volunteer committees that make grant making decisions and provide grant oversight.

-Heather is a long-standing member of the Grant Performance Committee and enjoys working with grantees that support children, families and LGBTQ issues.
-She has served on the steering committee of PEAK Grantmaking (formerly the Grants Manager’s Network) and has been the regional chair for PEAK.
+Heather is a long-standing member of the Grant Partnership Committee and enjoys working with grantees that support children, families and LGBTQ issues.
+She has served on the steering committee of PEAK Grantmaking and has been the regional chair for PEAK.
 Heather earned her BA from Macalester College and worked at United HealthCare before coming to Medica.